CollaboraOnline/online/README.md

 ## Website

-For many more details, build instructions, downloads and more please visit https://collaboraonline.github.io/
+For many more details, build instructions, downloads and more please visit https://collaboraonline.github.io/ and also you can check out the [SDK Documentation](https://sdk.collaboraonline.com/contents.html).

 ## Developer assistance
 Please ask your questions on any of the bridged Matrix/Telegram rooms